elm-city-craftworks/weiqi/TOUR.md

 ### Weiqi uses the Go Text Protocol (gtp)

-While the current implementation of Weiqi assumes that you are using GNU Go, multi-engine support might be straightfoward to implement.
+While the current implementation of Weiqi assumes that you are using [GNU Go][gnugo], multi-engine support might be straightfoward to implement.
 Internally, Weiqi uses a TCP socket to interact with a listening GNU Go process via [GTP commands][gtp].
 This loosely coupled structure might also make it feasible